burcakbekiroglu/vagrant-lamp/README.md

 Ansible provisioning doesn't work on Windows and will have to use a pre-provisioned VM.

-* Check out the repository into project folder or location of your choice
+* Check out the vagrant repository into a location of your choice
+* Download a pre-packaged copy of the VM from `\\oak\Company\Vagrant\vagrant-generic-vm@0.7.0` and place the project root folder.
-* Copy and paste `Vagrantfile-sample`, rename to `Vagrantfile` and update settings as required, such as IP address and memory.
+* Copy and paste `Vagrantfile-packaged`, rename to `Vagrantfile` and update settings as required, such as IP address and memory.
-* Copy and paste `ansible/local/group_vars/all-sample.yml`, rename to `all.yml` and update settings as required, such as Apache virtualhosts.
-* Copy and paste `ansible/local/inventory-sample.yml`, rename to `inventory` and update the IP address as required.
 * Run `vagrant up` from the project root folder.

 ### Usage ###